AhmadRafiee/DevOps_Certification/ceph/cluster-setup/multi-node/cephadm/ReadMe.md

 iptables -A INPUT -p tcp --dport 3000 -j ACCEPT
 ```

-the other way install and config nginx and certbot for access to all panels:
+the other way install and config haproxy and certbot for access to all panels:
+deploy on load balancer server
 ```
 apt update
 apt install -y nginx certbot python3-certbot-nginx